SeanLee97/AnglE/docs/notes/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clean pubmed data from the `qiaojin/PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA>`_ dataset, and prepare it into AnglE's `DatasetFormats.C <https://angle.readthedocs.io/en/latest/notes/training.html#data-prepration>`_ format.
+Clean pubmed data from the `qiaojin/PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA>`_ dataset, and prepare it into AnglE's `Format C <https://angle.readthedocs.io/en/latest/notes/training.html#data-preparation>`_ format (query, positive, negative).

 We have already processed the data and made it available on HuggingFace: `WhereIsAI/medical-triples <https://huggingface.co/datasets/WhereIsAI/medical-triples/viewer/all_pubmed_en_v1>`_.
 You can use this processed dataset for this tutorial.